dekoza/mtgpl/docs/_sources/glossary.rst.txt

    Type
       1. An object's card type or, more broadly, its card type, subtype, and/or supertype.
 See rule 205, "Type Line," and section 3, "Card Types."
-      2.An attribute mana has.
+      2. An attribute mana has.
 See rule 106, "Mana."

    Type Icon
       An icon that appears in the upper left of some Future Sight cards that has no effect on game play.
 See rule 107.10.